What is IVDD?

 There are many dogs diagnosed with intervertebral disc disease who do not require surgery.
 These pets are typically managed with pain medications, activity restriction and physical rehabilitation.

 Many different treatment modalities can be used when treating a dog undergoing conservative management of IVDD.
 Possible treatment options might include acupuncture, laser therapy, massage, therapeutic exercise and stretching, hydrotherapy and a home exercise program.
-Our immediate goals for conservative management are to reduce pain and inflammation and prevent surgery, while our long term goals include reducing the frequency and severity of any future flare ups that may occur.
+Our immediate goals for conservative management are to reduce pain and inflammation in the spinal cord and prevent surgery, while our long term goals include reducing the frequency and severity of any future flare ups that may occur.

 While the diagnosis of IVDD can be frightening - we are here to guide you on how to best manage your pet's condition so that you get can back to the activities you love.